aosabook/500lines/objmodel/chapter.md

 Now that we have the simplest version of our object model working we can now think of ways to change it.
 The change that this section will introduce is the distinction between a method-based model and an attribute-based model.
-This is one of the core differences between Smalltalk, Ruby, Javascript on the one hand and Python, Lua on the other hand.
+This is one of the core differences between Smalltalk, Ruby, JavaScript on the one hand and Python, Lua on the other hand.
 The method-based model has the calling of methods as the primitive operation of program execution: